guoer-01/agingmobility/README.md

 ## Software requirements
 ### OS requirements
-The code has been tested on *Windows*.
+This code has been tested on *Windows*.

 ### Python dependencies
 This code mainly depends on the Python scientific and visualization packages：